LucaGiarr/lifehack-ideas/README.md

 I would like to acknowledge the following people who helped me along the way in completing my first milestone project:

-* Antonio Rodriguez, my Code Institute Mentor.
+* Antonio Rodriguez, my Code Institute Mentor that gave me suggestions and tips on how to approach this project and at the end on the overall look of the website.
-* [Kera Cudmore](https://github.com/kera-cudmore), for the fantastic README file example that I used to write this file.
+* [Kera Cudmore](https://github.com/kera-cudmore), for the fantastic README file example that I used to write this README file.